Zilliqa/zilliqa-developer/docs/miners/mining/mining-zilclient.md

 1. Edit your _constant.xml_ file in your configuration folder for the following types of mining mode:

-    **Remote Mine**

-    This mode is enabled by setting "REMOTE_MINE" to true in constants.xml, and MINING_PROXY_URL needs to be set to the address of the mining proxy listening address.
+    **Remote Mine**: This mode is enabled by setting "REMOTE_MINE" to true in constants.xml, and MINING_PROXY_URL needs to be set to the address of the mining proxy listening address.
 In this mode, multiple zilliqa node can send PoW work request to the mining proxy, and mining proxy dispatches the work packages to multiple mining machines.
 If the mining machine find result, it sends to the mining proxy, and mining proxy send to Zilliqa node.
 This mode can support multiple Zilliqa nodes and mining machines, but it needs to run a mining proxy server separately.

     - Set `REMOTE_MINE` to `true`.
     - Set `MINING_PROXY_URL` to the URL of the mining proxy you are using.